stealjs/steal/docs/pages/babel.md

 }
 ```

-*__Note__ that currently only the presets/plugins provided by babel-standalone are supported, but the ability to use custom plugins is planned.*

 ### Defaults

-if no presets/plugins are provided in config the following options are used by default:
+Steal uses the following options by default even if custom presets/plugins are
+provided.

 ```js
 {